saleor/apps/README.md

 ## Apps

+Apps are being migrated to single monorepo in this repository.

+Meantime they can be accessed from the repositories below:

 | App                                          | Integrations       | Manifest URL to install                 |
 |----------------------------------------------|--------------------|-----------------------------------------|
 | [Search Hub](https://github.com/saleor/saleor-app-search)  | Algolia            | https://search.saleor.app/api/manifest  |